-The Spiritual Life Coordinator is an at-will employee of the College and is appointed by the President, acting upon the recommendation of the Vice President for Formation.
+- 1. The Spiritual Life Coordinator is appointed by the President, acting upon the recommendation of the Vice-President for Formation and the Spiritual Director. - 2.
+Associate spiritual directors are under the direct supervision of the Spiritual Life Coordinator for spiritual life and perform the following duties: - 2.1 Help students establish sound habits of personal prayer. - 2.2 Assist the students to mature in their commitment to the religious/missionary life. - 2.3 Assist students to cope with the stresses of college/seminary environment, aid in the development of responsibility, and help instill values that define the religious/missionary life. - 2.4 Their role is the internal forum; this role must never be compromised. - 3.
+The Spiritual Life Coordinator, upon the advisement of the seminary Spiritual Director and Vice President for Formation, prepares a program involving the following components of the personal dimension of spiritual formation.
+The Coordinator:

-- 1. Directly supervises the Spiritual Directors for spiritual life, who perform the following to help students establish sound habits for a personal life of holiness. - Assists the students to mature in their commitment to the religious/missionary life according to the teaching of the Catholic Church, and the charism of the Society of the Divine Word. - Assists students to cope with the stresses of college/seminary environment, aids in the development of responsibility, and helps instill values that define the religious/missionary life. - Maintains confidentiality regarding matters in the internal forum; confidentiality must never be compromised. - 2.
-Prepares a program of ongoing formation for Spiritual Directors which includes recommending conferences and workshops for updating in areas relating to spiritual development. - 3.
-Reviews current criteria and where appropriate, proposes new criteria for the selection of spiritual directors and facilitators in the spiritual formation program. - 4.
-Meets with the directors and other formation personnel every semester in order to process their involvement in the spiritual life program and to offer practical help where needed. - 5.
-Submits proposed revisions of the spiritual life program to the Spiritual Director(s) and the Vice-President for Formation who will then submit the recommended revisions to the Board of Administration for policy approval.
-The following areas address the personal dimensions of spiritual formation: - The core items suggested by the Formation Committee to be addressed in the formation program (i.e. identity issues, sexuality, vocational discernment, etc.). - The faith and human-development program for ESL, Freshmen, and Sophomores. - A focus on discernment for Juniors, Seniors, and Associates. - 6.
-Prepares, in coordination with the Vice President for Formation and the Spiritual Director, an annual evaluation of the spiritual life program to be completed by students, directors, and other assistants.
+- 3.1 Prepares a program of ongoing formation for associate spiritual directors and formation personnel.
+This includes recommending conferences and workshops for updating in areas relating to spiritual advisement, as well as providing for professional days for input and group reflection by directors and formators. - 3.2 Reviews current criteria and where appropriate, proposes new criteria for the selection of assistant spiritual directors and facilitators in the spiritual formation program. - 3.3 Meets annually with the associate directors and other formation personnel to process their involvement in the spiritual life program and to offer practical help where needed. - 3.4 Submits any proposed revisions of the spiritual life program as it relates to the personal dimension to the Spiritual Director and Vice-President for Formation who will then submit the approved revisions to the Board of Administration for policy approval.
+The following areas address the personal dimensions of spiritual formation: - 3.4.1 The faith-development program for ESL, Freshmen, and Sophomores, which prepares students for one-on-one spiritual direction in the Junior and Senior year. - 3.4.2 A basic program for one-on-one spiritual direction for juniors, seniors, and associates. - 3.4.3 Updating a list of core items, suggested by various spiritual directors, that need to be addressed in the formation program (i.e., identity issues, sexuality, vocational discernment, etc.). - 3.5 Prepares, in coordination with the Vice-President for Formation and Spiritual Director, an annual evaluation of the personal dimensions of the spiritual life program to be completed by students, directors, and other assistants.